Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 Rebuilding the docks was one of Neverember's greatest priorities.
-Trade with the rest of the world has resumed, and the lord makes a pretty penny charging tariffs on it.
+Trade with the rest of the world has resumed, and the lord makes a pretty penny charging tariffs on its cargo.
 There's lots of crime and corruption here as well, but I get the feeling Neverember only cares about it to the extend that it impedes trade.

 Also here is the Tarmalune Trade House, belonging to a merchant guild from Returned Abeir (the new continent a ways off to the northwest of